-ACI currently finances purchases of new and, to a lesser extent, used vehicle inventory under a floorplan borrowing arrangement under which ACI is charged interest at floating rates.
-ACI may obtain capital for acquisitions and for some working capital purposes under a similar arrangement.
-As a result, ACI's debt service expenses may rise with increases in interest rates.
-Rising interest rates may also have the effect of depressing demand in the interest rate sensitive aspects of ACI's business, particularly new and used vehicle sales, because many customers finance their vehicle purchases.
+AutoCanada currently finances purchases of new and, to a lesser extent, used vehicle inventory under the floor plan facilities provided under the Existing Credit Facility and the Additional Floor Plan Facilities under which AutoCanada is charged interest at floating rates.
+AutoCanada may obtain capital for acquisitions and for some working capital purposes under a similar arrangement.
+As a result, AutoCanada's debt service expenses may rise with increases in interest rates.
+Rising interest rates may also have the effect of depressing demand in the interest rate sensitive aspects of AutoCanada's business, particularly new and used vehicle sales, because many customers finance their vehicle purchases.
 As a result, rising interest rates may have the effect of simultaneously increasing costs and reducing revenues.